GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [x] Render some of the score computations
 * [x] Remove the source code for the old Score Sheet
 * [ ] Add a FormEx-derived Comparative Assessment Result
+* [ ] Add a FormEx-derived Comparative Assessment Result-Registry of Qualified Applicants
 * [x] Enable resetting of passwords in user management
 * [ ] Create a printout template for the IER
 * [ ] Create a printout template for the IES
+* [ ] Create a printout template for the CAR
+* [ ] Create a printout template for the CARRQA
 * [ ] Add a LoadJobApplication dialog class
 * [ ] Add abbreviations to eligibilities
 * [ ] Add Honor Graduate to eligibilities
 * [ ] Create PHP functions that will further generalize adding and updating of specific database records
+* [ ] Implement the default user password as either a variable in the secure local PHP scripts or as a default value in the password fields.

+Today, I focused on rendering applicant qualification details and score computations.
+I resorted to just adding fields in both applicant data entry and score sheet forms that correspond to the qualification details and HRMPSB member's remarks.
+For the score computations, I used the `getScore` and `getScoreManually` methods to create `getComputationString` and `getComputationStringManually` methods which would generate the computation strings.
+So far, the criteria that returns computation strings were those that uses weights in computations.
+I also tried to remove the old Score Sheet code to further streamline both the maintenance of the source code and the source code itself.
+I also quickly implemented the password resetting feature in the the user management interface.
+The feature uses the first_signin column value in the User and Temp_User tables.
+When resetting the password, the password is first set to the default initial password and, once the user signs in next, a prompt will appear asking the user to supply a new password.
+Finally, I started to add stubs for the CAR and RQA form classes.

 ## 5/15/2023
 TO DO: